ChrisKurz/NCS-Tutorial/BLE/NCSv3.3.0/peripheral_service_custom_notification/README.md

         /* Initalize Notification services */
         err = my_service_init();

+14) The declaration of the function <code>my_service_init()</code> is done by including the header file _CostumSerice.h_.

+    <sup>_src/main.c_ </sup>

+        #include <CustomService_notify_h>

 ### Testing

-14) Finally, build the project ("Pristine Build"!!!).
+15) Finally, build the project ("Pristine Build"!!!).

-15) Use the _Serial Terminal_ to check the debug output.
+16) Use the _Serial Terminal_ to check the debug output.
 First connect Terminal, then perform a reset by pressing the reset button on the development kit.
 Following output should be seen on the terminal:

     ![](images/startAdvertising.jpg)

-16) Use the _nRF Connect_ Smartphone app and start scanning.
+17) Use the _nRF Connect_ Smartphone app and start scanning.
 The app should find our device (device name: "Custom Service Peripheral")

     ![](images/Scanning.jpg)

-17) Click in the smartphone app the "Connect" button.
+18) Click in the smartphone app the "Connect" button.
 Now a connection between the smartphone and the development kit is established.
 In the Terminal you should see that the device went into "Connected" mode.

     ![](images/connected.jpg)

-18) And the smartphone should list the GATT database content in the "Client" tab:
+19) And the smartphone should list the GATT database content in the "Client" tab:

     ![](images/GATT.jpg)

     In the GATT database you find an "Unknown Service" and an "Unknown Characteristic".
 Check its UUIDs and compare it to the UUIDs we defined in step 6.

-19) Open the "Unknown Characteristic" (click on the button with the arrow beside this characteristic) and enter a hex value.
+20) Open the "Unknown Characteristic" (click on the button with the arrow beside this characteristic) and enter a hex value.
 For example: CAFE

     ![](images/testString.jpg)

     Click on the "Write" button.

-20) In the Terminal program you should see that the hex values were received:
+21) In the Terminal program you should see that the hex values were received:

     ![](images/received.jpg)